 That was my everything.

-My beginning to like ‘whoa Jamie Thomas, Ed Templeton, everybody jumping off everything and the slam section being so surreal, everything being surreal it was one of those things that made me want to get out there and watch Mike Maldonado go absolutely nuts to The Misfits and it put me into a zone where I felt that I want to do that I want to a part of that world.
+My beginning to like ‘whoa Jamie Thomas, Ed Templeton, everybody jumping off everything and the slam section being so surreal, everything being surreal it was one of those things that made me want to get out there and watch Mike Maldonado go absolutely nuts to The Misfits and it put me into a zone where I felt that I want to do that I want to be a part of that world.

 That video is right up there for me.